We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 Australian Financial Complaints Authority

-Alternatively, you can reach out to the Office of the Australian Information Commissioner who can investigate your complaint.
-They can be contacted by the privacy hotline 1300 363 992 or at www.oaic.gov.au
+If you feel that we have not satisfactorily addressed your complaint, you may also make a complaint to the Office of the Australian Information Commissioner who can investigate your complaint.
+They can be contacted by the privacy hotline 1300 363 992, by visiting www.oaic.gov.au, emailing email@example.com or writing to GPO Box 5218 Sydney NSW 2001.